-- TCP/IP: The items in this field display the information of the wireless LAN, such as the Connection Mode (Infrastructure or Ad-Hoc), Link, SSID, Channel, Transmission Rate, and WEP Encryption. - IP Address Mode: This field provides your with three options to select the IP Address Mode:
+- TCP/IP: The items in this field display the information of the local area network. - IP Address Mode: This field provides your with three options to select the IP Address Mode:

+Fixed IP

-Fixed IP - You can select this option and enter the IP address directly.
+You can select this option and enter the IP address directly.
 The default settings are:

-- IP Address 192.168.10.30
+• IP Address - 192.168.0.20

-- Subnet Mask 255.255.255.0

-- Default Gateway 0.0.0.0

-Dynamic Address (DHCP) - If your network uses the DHCP server, select this option.
+Subnet Mask - 255.255.255.0 Default Gateway - 0.0.0.0 Dynamic Address (DHCP) If your network uses the DHCP server, select this option.
 According to this setting, the camera will be assigned an IP address from the DHCP server automatically.
 Every time when the camera starts up, please make sure that the DHCP server is set to assign a static IP address to your camera.

-- PPPoE If your application requires a direct connection from an ADSL modem through the camera's RJ-45 LAN port, click this option and enter the User ID and Password into the respective boxes.
+PPPoE If your application requires a direct connection from an ADSL modem through the camera's RJ-45 LAN port, click this option and enter the User ID and Password into the respective boxes.
 (You should have an ISP PPPoE account.)
-The camera will get an IP address from the ISP as starting up. - DNS IP Address: DNS (Domain Name System) server is an Internet service that translates domain names into IP addresses.
+The camera will get an IP address from the ISP as starting up.

+- DNS IP Address: DNS (Domain Name System) server is an Internet service that translates domain names into IP addresses.
 Enter at least one DNS IP Address in this field. - Dynamic DNS: The Dynamic DNS service allows you to alias a dynamic IP address to a static hostname in any of the domains, allowing your computer to be more easily accessed from various locations on the Internet. - Second HTTP Port: The default port for communication is via port 80, and you can change it according to your network configuration.
-Select Enable from the option and enter the desired port number in the following box.

-• UPnP: UPnP is the architecture for pervasive peer-topeer network connectivity of intelligent appliances, wireless devices, and PCs of all form factors.
+Select Enable from the option and enter the desired port number in the following box. - UPnP: UPnP is the architecture for pervasive peerto-peer network connectivity of intelligent appliances, and PCs of all form factors.
 Check the Enable option to enable the function of your camera.